 Based on the review of all available evidence, the Company determined that it has not yet attained a sustained level of profitability and the objectively verifiable negative evidence outweighed the positive evidence.
-Therefore, the Company has provided a valuation allowance on its federal and state net operating loss carryforwards, federal and state R&D credit carryforwards and other net deferred tax assets that have a limited life and are not supportable by the naked credit deferred tax liability sourced income as of May 31, 2023.
+As a result of the full impairment of Goodwill and the reversal of the naked credit deferred tax liability sourced income, the Company has recorded a full valuation allowance on its US net deferred tax assets as of May 31, 2024.
 The Company will continue to assess the level of the valuation allowance required.
 If sufficient positive evidence exists in future periods to support a release of some or all of the valuation allowance, such a release would likely have a material impact on the Company's results of operations.